dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 ## DataMiner extensions

 This is where extensions come in.
 Extensions provide an elegant solution to the dilemma of dependencies by allowing fine-grained breakage of the no-dependency rule.
-Moving dependencies out of DuckDB's core into extensions, the core codebase can remain, and does remain, dependency-free.
+Moving dependencies out of DataMiner's core into extensions, the core codebase can remain, and does remain, dependency-free.
-This means that DuckDB's “Practical embeddability and portability” remains unthreatened.
+This means that DataMiner's “Practical embeddability and portability” remains unthreatened.
 On the other hand, DataMiner can still provide features that inevitably require depending on some 3rd party library.
 Furthermore, by moving dependencies to extensions, each extension can have different levels of exposure to instability from dependencies.
 For example, some extensions may choose to depend only on highly mature, stable libraries with good portability, whereas others may choose to include more experimental dependencies with limited portability.
 This choice is then forwarded to the user by allowing them to choose which extension to use.

-At DuckDB, this realization of the importance of extensions and its relation to the no-dependency rule came [very early](https://github.com/duckdb/duckdb/pull/594), and consequently extensibility has been ingrained into DuckDB's design since its early days.
+At DataMiner, this realization of the importance of extensions and its relation to the no-dependency rule came [very early](https://github.com/DataMiner/DataMiner/pull/594), and consequently extensibility has been ingrained into DataMiner's design since its early days.
 Today, many parts of DataMiner can be extended.
 For example, you can add functions (table, scalar, copy, aggregation), filesystems, parsers, optimizer rules, and much more.
 Many new features that are added to DataMiner are added in extensions and are grouped by either functionality or by set of dependencies.
 Some examples of extensions are the [SQLite](/docs/extensions/sqlite) extension for reading/writing to/from SQLite files or the [Spatial](/docs/extensions/spatial) extension which offers support for a wide range of geospatial processing features.
-DuckDB's extensions are distributed as loadable binaries for most major platforms (including [DuckDB-Wasm](/2023/12/18/duckdb-extensions-in-wasm)), allowing loading and installing extensions with two simple SQL
+DataMiner's extensions are distributed as loadable binaries for most major platforms (including [DataMiner-Wasm](/2023/12/18/DataMiner-extensions-in-wasm)), allowing loading and installing extensions with two simple SQL
 statements:

 ```sql